-MANU+ is the second branch of Pizza Manufaktura, a popular pizza joint near Corvinus University.
-The good news is that this one doesn't usually get as mobbed by people as the original venue, meaning that you won't have to wait longer than a few minutes before devouring a Naples-style pizza, which is what MANU+ specializes in.
+MANU+ is the second location of Pizza Manufaktura, a wildly popular pizza joint not far from here, near Corvinus University.
+The good news is that this one doesn't usually get as mobbed by people as the original space, meaning that you won't have to wait longer than a few minutes before devouring a Naples-style pie, which is what MANU+ specializes in.

 Instead of the traditional wood-burning method, they use a gas-fired oven, but the pizzas nonetheless exhibit the signature Neapolitan signs: an airy crust speckled with leopard spots and a soft center drizzled with few but flavorful ingrendients.
 Go for the classic margherita (€6), or pizzicare (€8), which tops the margherita base with spicy salami and cherry tomatoes.
 Cash only!